 Lisa is a Master’s level associate who completed her degree in Clinical and Counselling Psychology at the Adler Graduate Professional School in Toronto.
 Her approach to therapy is from an integrative lens and a client-centered orientation stemming from an empathic, trauma-informed, anti-oppressive, strengths-based approach.
-Lisa’s clinical work involves evidence-based treatment modalities such as cognitive-behavioral, dialectical-behavioral, acceptance and commitment, and mindfulness.
+Lisa’s clinical work involves evidence-based treatment modalities such as Cognitive-Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), mindfulness and Dialectical-Behavioral Therapy (DBT) skills.

 From an empathic and non-judgemental stance, Lisa aims to support clients and meet them where they are at while working collaboratively to support their goals through lasting therapeutic change.

-Lisa is trained to work with adolescents and adults experiencing a variety of presenting issues including anxiety disorders, mood disorders, post-traumatic stress disorder, borderline personality disorder, depression, work-related challenges, and interpersonal difficulties.
-Lisa is also trained in Exposure Response Prevention for the treatment of obsessive-compulsive disorders relating to contamination, religiosity, harm, perfectionism, uncertainty and sexuality.
+Lisa’s past clinical experience at TMS Clinics of Canada involved working with adolescents and adults experiencing a variety of presenting issues including anxiety disorders, mood disorders, post-traumatic stress disorder, borderline personality disorder, depression, work-related challenges, and interpersonal difficulties.
+She is also trained in Cognitive Behavioural Therapy, including Exposure Response Prevention for the treatment of obsessive-compulsive disorders relating to contamination, religiosity, harm, perfectionism, and sexual intrusive thoughts.
+Lisa also has practical and work related experience in a school setting, conducting educational assessments to students in elementary, high school, college, and university.
 Additionally, Lisa’s practice is diverse and inclusive; she welcomes individuals from all backgrounds, cultures, sexual orientations, and abilities.